 Officially, Sexology is a scientific discipline described as the scientific study of human sexuality, which includes sexual interests, behaviors, and functions.
 Nevertheless, it depends much on the studies available in specific countries and the regulation per country whether and when one can call oneself a sexologist, sexuality coach or sexuality counselor, and such.

 In this post, we don’t embark on the former questions, but want to point out one of the latest fashions in the past decade, which is the Somatic Sexuality Coach and Tantric Sexuality Coach or Counselor.
 These types of advisers have popped up like mushrooms, but to be clear, they rarely do scientific research, but approach sex and sexuality rather with a focuses on working with individuals, couples, and groups to improve their (sex) lives, self-image and self-esteem around sex and sexuality.

-Sexuality Coaching and Counseling is about helping people with advice and education with regard to intimacy issues, fertility issues, low or high libido, sexual trauma and sexual dysfunctions, relationship problems, sex addictions, and what not, so, let’s say all problems which concern individuals and couples in relation to sexuality.
+Sexuality Coaching and Counseling is about helping people with advice and education with regard to intimacy issues, fertility issues, gender issues, low or high libido, sexual trauma and sexual dysfunctions, BDSM, Kink and Fetish issues, relationship problems, sex addictions, and what not, so, let’s say all problems which concern individuals and couples in relation to sexuality.

 Neo-Tantric or Tantric Sexologists and Coaches approach the topic from out a Indian-Tantra (and often also Chinese Taoist) sexual-spiritual idea with the focal aim of energy and spiritual work, sexual de-armoring and emotional release, and personal development i.e. self-realization, using Tantric rituals and ceremonies and Tantric massage and bodywork, all depending on the therapist.